btemplep/authzee/docs/specification.md

 A grant is applicable to a request if all of the following are true:
 - The grant has 0 actions OR the request action is in the grant actions.
 - The JSON execute function is called with the grant's query as the `expression` parameter, along with the request and grant nested under an object as the `data` parameter like so: `execute(grant.query, {"request": <request body>, "grant": <grant_body>})`
+- One of the following scenarios:
+    - The following are all true:
-- The JSON query execute function call produces no errors
+        - The JSON query execute function does not produce a failure.
-- The result of the JSON execute function is equal to the grant's equality property value
+        - The result of the JSON execute function is equal to the grant's equality property value.

-If an error occurs during an evaluation (generally from the JSON query), an `evaluation` type [Error](#errors) should be returned/raised.
+    - The following are all true:
+        - The JSON query execute function produces a failure.
+        - The grant's `applicable_on_failure` is `true`.

+If an error occurs during an evaluation, the evaluation is considered a failure.
+The failure message is recorded in the `failure` field of the result.
+The grant is not applicable to the request when an evaluation failure occurs, unless `applicable_on_failure` is `true`.
+The operation continues processing remaining grants regardless of failures.

 ### Batch Request Evaluation